 A central connection for all the computers in a network, which is usually Ethernet-based.
 Information sent to the hub can flow to any other computer on the network.

-Imaging is the process used to obtain all of the data present on a storage media (e.g. hard disk), whether it is active data or data in free space, in such a way as to allow it to be examined as if it were the original data.
+Imaging is the process used to obtain all of the data presents on a storage media (e.g. hard disk), whether it is active data or data in free space, in such a way as to allow it to be examined as if it were the original data.

 International Mobile Equipment Identifier.
 A unique 15-digit number that serves as the serial number of a GSM handset.